What happens if I get CIPN?

 - Protect yourself from heat injuries.
 Set hot water heaters between 105° to 120°F to reduce scalding risk while washing your hands.
 Use oven gloves and hot pads when handling hot dishes, racks, or pans.
 Check bath water with a thermometer.

 - Keep your hands and feet warm and well covered in cold weather.
+For example, consider keeping a pair of gloves in your car.
 Avoid extreme temperatures.